DeclanChidlow/vale.rocks/input/posts/documents/the-design-of-this-site.md

   Hyperlinks are the backbone of the web, and I employ some rudimentary CSS regex to prefix most links with icons to indicate if they link to an anchor within the page, a page within this site, or an external location.

 - **Figure lightboxes:**
-  Clicking on images within figures with JavaScript enabled will open them in a lightbox that allows users to view the caption and alt text.
+  While JavaScript is enabled, clicking on a figure opens it in a full screen lightbox that allows users to view imagery in larger sizes alongside captions, attributions, and alt text.

 - **Scroll indicator:**
-  When viewing articles, a scroll progress bar appears at the top of the screen, with indicators of heading locations for ease of navigation.
+  When perusing articles, a scroll progress bar appears at the top of the screen, with indicators of heading locations for ease of navigation.

 ## Tooling